Disappearance of Federico Tobares: Background

 Carlos Federico Tobares was born in Gualeguaychú, Entre Ríos, Argentina, on 23 February 1976; (Note: According to another source, he was born in Formosa Province.) to father Carlos Tobares and mother Ana María Surraco.
 He grew up in Formosa Province and studied in Buenos Aires.
 In Formosa, he met his wife Carolina Evans.
 Among his circle of friends and family members he was nicknamed "Fede" (short for Federico) and "Gordo" (Fatty).
 (Note: In Argentina it is common for people to nickname individuals of larger build "Gordo", as a sign of affection.)
 According to his friends, Tobares enjoyed travelling, going to the beach, and was a fan of soccer team River Plate.

 In 2009, he decided to leave Argentina and move to Mexico after he found a job as a chef in the resort city of Puerto Vallarta, Jalisco.
 Tobares was particularly fond of Mexican cuisine.
 In Jalisco, he worked as the main chef of Hotelito Desconocido, a luxurious boutique hotel in Tomatlán.
 He also worked at Nudoki Sushi Bar, an Asian restaurant in Puerto Vallarta.
 (Note: Another source states that the Asian restaurant was Nudoki Pisco & Sake, owned by a Colombian businessman.)
 According to investigators, these two restaurants were owned by Gerardo González Valencia, a high-ranking leader of Los Cuinis, a branch of the Jalisco-based criminal group Jalisco New Generation Cartel (CJNG).
 (Note: The source mentioned that Gerardo González Valencia was part of the Los Cuinis group, which is a branch of the Jalisco New Generation Cartel.)
 The Mexican drug war is an ongoing conflict between such groups and the Mexican government.

 Tobares met Gerardo through an Argentine dentist who lived in Mexico.
 Her husband had worked at Hotelito Desconocido, which was managed by Gerardo's wife Wendy Dalaithy Amaral Arévalo.
 Tobares and his wife first worked at Hotelito Desconocido, but Gerardo invited him to join Nudoki Sushi Bar, arguing he did not know about cuisine and that he would let him run the business.
 Gerardo reportedly offered to make Tobares his business partner.
 By that time, Tobares had separated from his wife and was open to new work opportunities.
-His family believes Gerardo did this to keep Tobares quiet about the CJNG's illicit activities.
+His family believes Gerardo did this to keep Tobares quiet about anything Tobares could potentially divulge about the CJNG's illicit activities.